Naata Nungurrayi

-Naata Nungurrayi (born 1932) is an Australian Aboriginal artist.
+Naata Nungurrayi (1932 – 24 September 2021) was an Australian Aboriginal artist.

 Life

 Nungurrayi was born at the site of Kumil, west of the Pollock Hills in Western Australia in 1932.
 She is from the Pintupi group from Kintore, Northern Territory and is one of the senior elders of the Kintore women artist movement.

 Naata is the sister of George Tjungurrayi and Nancy Nungurrayi, and her son is Kenny Williams Tjampitjinpa who are all well-known artists.

 One of her paintings appeared on Australia Post stamps in a 2003 special edition of Aboriginal art.